Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 - Pay the account opening fee

-- Link your identification details with the Online Government website (Digi Locker Facility) and the website automatically pulls the required online documents.
+- Link your identification details with the Online Government website (Digi Locker Facility) following which the website automatically pulls the required online documents

-- Sign your documents digitally and then provide a Webcam IPV (In-Person verification)
+- Sign your documents digitally and provide a Webcam IPV (In-Person verification)

 - Finally, mail required documents to Zerodha